Interpersonal Violence Prevention – Family Law Staff Attorney (San Francisco)

 Position: BayLegal seeks a family law attorney with a strong commitment to public interest and social justice advocacy to join our team.
-This position is based in our San Francisco office serving clients throughout the county.
+This position is based in our San Francisco office.
 As a member of BayLegal’s regional practice, there may be travel within BayLegal’s broader service areas to address the regional nature of poverty and as necessary for training and broader advocacy.

 As a BayLegal Staff Attorney you will have the opportunity:

 - Represent low-income survivors of domestic violence and sexual assault in an array of family court proceedings, including dissolution, child custody and support, UPAs and restraining orders;